EshaanAgg/web/src/content/blog/placements/oa_2.md

 # HiLabs Technologies

+The company repeated the coding questions across campuses, even if the gap between the OA dates was more than $3$ days.
+MCQs questions were also partially repeated across campuses, both for the SDE and DS roles.

 ## Other Campus Questions

 1. You are given a graph with $n$ nodes and $m$ edges.
 The graph is undirected and unweighted.
 A bridge is an edge that, if removed, will increase the number of connected components in the graph.
 Find the number of pairs of nodes $(u, v)$ in the graph such that $u \leq v$ and any path between $u$ and $v$ contains exactly one bridge.